 Also, you can adjust noise suppression levels according to your needs.

-Once, RTX Voice setup process gets done.
+Once, the RTX Voice setup process gets done.
 You can Configure your voice chat app.

 Test RTX Voice using Voice Recorder App.